-Note: Minesweeper is not included with Windows 8 out of the box.
-To install Minesweeper in Windows 8, access the Microsoft Store icon on the Windows Start Screen and search for "Minesweeper".
+Note: Minesweeper is not included with Windows 8 and Windows 10 out of the box.
+To install Minesweeper in Windows 8 and Windows 10, access the Microsoft Store icon on the Windows Start Screen or Start Menu and search for "Minesweeper".

 Windows Minesweeper is a software game that has been included with all versions of Microsoft Windows up through Windows 7.
 The picture to the right is an example of how Minesweeper looked in Windows XP and what Minesweeper looked like in early versions of Windows.